StableCoder/vulkan-mini-libs/README.md

 with spaces, and addition whitespace can be added to either side of the first/ last alphanumeric character, as these are trimmed off.

-For example, all of the following conver to VK_IMAGE_LAYOUT_GENERAL:
+For example, all of the following convert to VK_IMAGE_LAYOUT_GENERAL:
 `vk imAGE_LayOut GenerAL`, `VK_IMAGE_LAYOUT_GENERAL`,`GENERAL`, `   General `

 Also, to assist with forward and backwards compatability, all the vendor tags are stripped from the typenames and values, since they can be removed in later versions leading to incompatability issues.
+For example, the flag for VkToolPurposeFlagBitsEXT, `VK_TOOL_PURPOSE_VALIDATION_BIT_EXT`, can will be output as `VALIDATION_BIT`, and can be read similarly, with the above rules applicable for de-stringifying.

 ## Program Arguments
 ### -h, --help